adoprog/Sitecore-Courier/README.md

 It lets you build Sitecore Update packages automatically, by analyzing serialized Sitecore items and packaging only changed items.
 The module can be installed as a Sitecore package, or used in build system with simple .exe runner.

-You can download it [here](https://github.com/adoprog/Sitecore-Courier/releases) or from https://bit.ly/SitecoreCourier (now also includes Console Runner) or install it in a few seconds via Chocolatey - https://chocolatey.org/packages/sitecore-courier.
+You can download it [here](https://github.com/adoprog/Sitecore-Courier/releases) or from https://bit.ly/SitecoreCourier or install it in a few seconds via Chocolatey - https://chocolatey.org/packages/sitecore-courier.

 **Introduction video about the module**